drmerlot/startml/README.md

 How this happens is by providing tools for automatically building many models, helping you put some miles on your CPU doing machine learning, and hopefully, giving you a little boost to some early success, inspiring more effort towards building a valuable knowledge and skill set.

-It migh be for you if: You want to do machine learning, you are excited to learn new things, you are focused on the fastest path to creating value, and you are (a little) impatient.
+It might be for you if: You want to do machine learning, you are excited to learn new things, you are focused on the fastest path to creating value, and you are (a little) impatient.

+*startml is currently in the process of becoming an R package